Music and dementia.

 The Commission on Dementia and Music, in 2018, estimated that good quality arts and music provision may currently only be available in just 5% of care homes.
 And an estimated 566,700 people with dementia live in the community without access to projects based in care homes.
 There is, as yet, no available data to demonstrate how many of these people are able to access music-based interventions.

 Music for my Mind’s vision is for every care home in Britain to have a music programme and for everyone living with dementia to benefit from music as an integral part of the care they receive.
-As part of achieving this vision, we have created a simple free tool which allows the creation of personalised playlists for people living with dementia, within 15 minutes.
-We are looking for families to help us test our playlist creation Web App and thus help us improve it so that it can be of benefit to the 850,000 people with dementia in the UK.
+To this end, we created our Playlist Maker which automatically creates personalised playlists for people living with dementia, in 15 minutes.